Region-Beta Paradox: Why Feeling “Okay” Can Hold You Back

 Dex

 Have you ever stayed in a job, relationship, or situation that wasn’t great, but it wasn’t terrible either?
 It wasn’t making you happy, but it wasn’t bad enough to force you to leave.
 That’s the Region-Beta Paradox at work.
-In this article, we’ll explore the price of comfortable complacency, why being “okay” can actually be dangerous, and how self awareness of your discomforts can be turned into your advantage.

 Write your awesome label here.